PX4/PX4-user_guide/en/concept/flight_modes.md

 - **AUTO_LOITER** (Loiter)

-  - **Fixed wing aircraft:** The aircraft loiters around the current position at the current altitude (or possibly slightly above the current altitude, good for 'I'm losing it').
+  - **Fixed-wing aircraft:** The aircraft loiters around the current position at the current altitude (or possibly slightly above the current altitude, good for 'I'm losing it').
   - **Multirotors:**  The multirotor hovers / loiters at the current position and altitude.
 - **AUTO_RTL** (Return to Launch)

-  - **Fixed wing aircraft:** The aircraft returns to the home position and loiters in a circle above the home position.
+  - **Fixed-wing aircraft:** The aircraft returns to the home position and loiters in a circle above the home position.
   - **Multirotors:** The multirotor returns in a straight line on the current altitude (if the current altitude is higher than the home position + [RTL_RETURN_ALT](../advanced_config/parameter_reference.md#RTL_RETURN_ALT)) or on the [RTL_RETURN_ALT](../advanced_config/parameter_reference.md#RTL_RETURN_ALT) (if the [RTL_RETURN_ALT](../advanced_config/parameter_reference.md#RTL_RETURN_ALT) is higher than the current altitude), then lands automatically.
 - **AUTO_MISSION** (Mission)
   - **All system types:** The aircraft obeys the programmed mission sent by the ground control station (GCS).